onlineconvert/onlineconvert-api-sdk-php/README.md

 ## Usage

-Simple GET status and conversions from API information.
+Following, you will find an example for a simple GET status and GET conversions requests.

     require '../vendor/autoload.php';
     use SwaggerClient\InformationApi;